ahad-02/ahad-02/README.md

 # Hi there, I'm Ahad Hussain 👋

-👨🏽‍ I am a final year Electrical Engineering student specializing in Computer Engineering at National University Of Computer And Emerging Sciences, FAST-NUCES, Pakistan.
+👨🏽‍ I am an Electrical & Computer Engineering graudate from National University Of Computer And Emerging Sciences, FAST-NUCES, Pakistan.
 Apart from that I am a Data Science enthusiast and have been learning about it and attending Data science boot-camps form past one year.

 ### 🌱Currently growing my skillset in Machine Learning, Data Science and Data Analysis.